-Remi’s current research is focussed on trying to better understand the political, emotional and broader psychological processes involved with identity and identity constructions in the 21st-century, with a focus on racial and ethnic dynamics in multiracial Western societies and in Africa.
+His current research is focussed on trying to better understand the material, political and psychological processes involved with identity constructions in the 21st century and with how leadership works in Africa.

 Remi’s publications include